 You can showcase your food and use the opportunity to educate the customer on how and why you do things the way you do.
 Or, you can share with them the recipe or make a video about the origin of your ingredients.
 There are many ways you can impart knowledge and help people learn.
 All these will help keep your brand name fresh in their minds.

 Even though none of us like receiving negative comments, it is bound to happen on occasion.
 Although you might be tempted to delete them and forget, it would be very wise not to.
 Instead, use that negative feedback to improve, and to highlight how you handled the situation.
 Your willingness to help and address the problem should be out in the open.

 Use Location-Based Ads

 This strategy can benefit if your cafe is located in high traffic areas.
 As people browse Facebook while waiting for their appointments, your ad will pop up in the newsfeed.

-It could be an ad featuring your signature drinks, a discount code, or just telling them you are around the corner.
+It could be an ad featuring your special equipments, signature drinks, a discount code, or just telling them you are around the corner.

 Retarget Your Audience